peppial/LiteCosmosExplorer/readme.md

 <h4>Features</h4>

-CRUD for every Cosmos DB resource\
-Execute SQL Query on a Collection\
+Execute SQL Query on a collection\
-JSON Editor for documents
+CRUD for every Cosmos DB resource using a JSON Editor for documents

 <h4>Installation</h4>